xueying-lin/stock-analysis/README.md

        In 2017, Except for Stock TERP, All other stocks have a positive year return.
 The Stock DQ, SEDG, ENPH, and FSLG even gained over 100% year return, which is impressive.
        However, in 2018, only stock ENPH and RUN have a positive year return with around 80%, all the other stocks have a negative year return.
-       Therefore, the stock performance is much better in 2017 than in 2018 -Based on the yearly return in 2017 and 2018, it seems that ENPH is a good and stable stock to invest since it keeps a positive yearly return even when the market situation is bad.
+       Therefore, the stock performance is much better in 2017 than in 2018

+       - Based on the yearly return in 2017 and 2018, it seems that ENPH is a good and stable stock to invest since it keeps a positive yearly return even when the market situation is bad.
 But more year data needs to be get to make a suggestion.

       2. Necessity of Refactoring code
       -Here is the execution time of original code for stock in 2017 and stock in 2018: